HackerSpace-PESU/pesu-auth/README.md

    uv sync --all-extras
    ```

-2. These are the steps to setup environment variables

-Before running the application, copy the `.env.example` file to `.env` and fill in the required values:
+2. Set up environment variables.
+Copy the `.env.example` file to `.env` and replace all `<YOUR_..._HERE>` placeholders
+   with your actual test user details.
+Each variable has been documented in the `.env.example` file for clarity.

 ```bash
 cp .env.example .env
 ```

-Edit the `.env` file and replace all `<YOUR_..._HERE>` placeholders with your actual test user details.

-**Do not commit your `.env` file to GitHub**

-*Each variable is documented in the `.env.example` file for clarity.*

 3. Set up pre-commit hooks to ensure code quality and consistency.
 Run the following command and then test the hooks
    using the following command.